 Apple Cider Vinegar for Heartburn Relief

 Yep.
 Vinegar.
+But the apple cider kind.
 In fact, this is my absolute number 1, no-fail remedy for my own personal brand of hell heartburn.
-Seems counterintuitive, doesn’t it?
+Seems counter-intuitive, doesn’t it?
 After all, heartburn-or acid reflux-is caused by acid.
 And vinegar IS acidic.

 But the theory is that heartburn is actually triggered by too LITTLE acid in the stomach, so the esophageal sphincter doesn’t close properly, as it doesn’t sense enough digestive acids to do so.
 By adding ACV, you’re telling your body to go ahead and close that puppy off, so it’ll stop sending things back up the pipe that’s supposed to be closed (until you eat dessert).

 Here’s How You Do It: To quell a particularly nasty case of heartburn, put 2 Tbsp apple cider vinegar in a glass of water.
 It’s not the tastiest thing in the world, so either drink it as quickly as you can, or add a teaspoon or two of honey to help calm the taste.
 I just chug, to get it over with.

 Here’s the caveat: It will probably burn like holy heck for about a minute.
 (Sometimes I’ll have a quick seat on the floor, it hurts so much.)
 As soon as the inintial burning is over, though, so is my heartburn.

 Bam.
 Gone.
 Just like that.